sastafford/spring-batch-cookbook/README.md

 After job executes, there will be 13962 documents that exist in the target database in the 'baby-name' collection.

+## fixed width

+Import a [fixed width file](https://github.com/sastafford/spring-batch-cookbook/blob/dev/fixed-width/src/test/resources/popular-baby-names.txt) containing the most popular baby names in New York into MarkLogic.

+     gradlew importFixedWidthFile

+After job executes, there will be 13962 names in your target MarkLogic database.

 ## tika

 The [Apache Tika](https://tika.apache.org/) toolkit detects and extracts metadata and text from over a thousand different file types.
 This job uses Apache Tika to extract metadata content and ingest into MarkLogic.